 2. You are not your weight

-You are beautiful, strong, and capable exactly as you are, and changing your weight will not alter your value.
-You are loved by Jesus and He is the one who determines your worth and identity.
+You are beautiful, strong, and capable exactly as you are.
+And changing your weight will not alter your value.
+You are loved by Jesus.
+He is the one who determines your worth and identity.

-While your weight is not the problem or the end goal, it’s also not something that should be ignored.
+Your weight is not the problem or the end goal.
+But it’s also not something that should be ignored.

 Many times, I see dramatic extremes between the need to fix imbalanced weight or complacently accepting–sometimes to the point of celebrating–weight without regard to health.
-Ultimately, as long as we focus on weight in either extreme, it still has more control than we should be giving it.
+But ultimately, as long as we focus on weight in either extreme, it still has more control than we should be giving it.

 Putting Weight In Its Proper Place

-If we allow it, our weight is something we can pay attention to as a clue or a signal of greater issues without assigning leadership to it.
-It can show us when we’ve been eating too much sugar, if our thyroid function is out of balance, or if food sensitivities are causing inflammation so we can address and support our health in the ways that really matter.
+If we allow it, our weight is something we can pay attention to as a clue.
+It can be a signal of greater issues without assigning leadership to it.
+It can show us when we’ve been eating too much sugar, if our thyroid function is out of balance, or if food sensitivities are causing inflammation.
+This allows us to address and support our health in the ways that really matter.

 When we remove the constant focus on weight, we free ourselves to live healthy lives in a more natural, less stressful way.